 When you do Yoga, the breathing helps to relax you.
 It makes you calm and helps you to see things from another point of view.
 You refine your feelings and you see the things that surround you better.
 Then, you feel more at peace with the world and your surroundings.
 By breathing correctly, you get rid of your feelings of anger, stress, and anxiety.
 Ultimately, it gets rid of all these feelings that make you feel bad.
 These are the feelings that won’t let you live in harmony.

 Among the most popular theorized benefits of mindfulness are self-control, objectivity, affect tolerance, enhanced flexibility, equanimity, improved concentration and mental clarity, emotional intelligence and the ability to relate to others and one’s self with kindness, acceptance and compassion which will help an individual to achieve a balance in his emotions.

 It is ok to have emotional imbalances once in a while but do not add it to your lifestyle.

 There is always a solution to overcome it.
 Do not neglect it until it turns to something very serious.
 Talk to your dear ones.
 Release your emotional load and breathe free.
-Live a life without regrets because past is dead, future is unborn but today is a gift, so live in your present.
+Live a life without regrets.
+The past is dead, the future is unborn but today is a gift, so live in your present.